Mary-Chatsane/ai-code-exercises/KNOWING_WHERE_TO_START.md

 **Setup**

-For each exercise part, I recorded the prompts I used, what I learned, and any surprises I came across.
+For each exercise part, I recorded the prompts I used, as well as what I learned.

 ---